-First implemented in 1977, the Hyde Amendment, which currently forbids the use of federal funds for abortions except in cases of life endangerment, rape or incest, has guided public funding for abortions under the joint federal-state Medicaid programs for low-income women.
+First implemented in 1977, the Hyde Amendment, which currently forbids the use of federal funds for abortions except in cases of life endangerment, rape or incest, has guided public funding for abortions under the joint federal-state Medicaid programs for low-income people.
 At a minimum, states must cover those abortions that meet the federal exceptions.
 Although most states meet the requirements, one state is in violation of federal Medicaid law, because it pays for abortions only in cases of life endangerment.
 Some states use their own funds to pay for all or most medically necessary abortions, although most do so as a result of a specific court order.

 - 33 states and the District of Columbia follow the federal standard and provide abortions in cases of life endangerment, rape and incest.